misiektoja/instagram_monitor/docs/view-modes.md

 The Web Dashboard runs a small web server on your computer.
 By default, open `http://127.0.0.1:8000/` in a browser on the same computer.
 The `127.0.0.1` address is local, so other devices cannot connect unless you change the server and Docker settings.

+The dashboard is intentionally designed for loopback use without a login screen.
+Keep the host port bound to `127.0.0.1` and do not expose it through a public reverse proxy.
+Dashboard media links can access only files registered by the running monitor.
+Saved webhook and proxy URLs are shown as configured without returning their private values to the browser.
+Enter a new URL only when you want to replace the saved value.

 In a container the server must bind to `0.0.0.0` so Docker can forward traffic.
 That value means every container network interface.
 It is not a browser destination.
 Use the published host address `http://127.0.0.1:8000/` instead.

 **Key Features:**